XiansAiPlatform/XiansAi.PublicDocs/docs/n-encyclopedia/access-agents-via-websocket.md

    }
    ```

-4. **Message Sending and Receiving**
+### 4. Message Sending and Receiving

-   - Messages are sent using the SignalR connection's `SendInboundMessage` method
+   - Messages are sent using the Websocket connection's `SendInboundMessage` method
    - The application waits for a response before continuing
    - When sending messages, use the following request model:
    ```csharp